Sonia-corporation/stale/README.md

 Removing the `stale` label manually will also do the trick.
 If the `stale` label on the issue is still here for more than 10 days (coming from `issue-days-before-close`), the issue will be closed.

+### PRs

+After 30 days (coming from `pull-request-days-before-stale`) without any update on the pull request, add a label `stale` (coming from `pull-request-stale-label`) on the pull request to indicate that it is stale.
+If an update occur after being stale, the `stale` label will be removed and the count will be reset back to 30 days.
+Removing the `stale` label manually will also do the trick.
+If the `stale` label on the pull request is still here for more than 10 days (coming from `pull-request-days-before-close`), the pull request will be closed.

 ## All the common inputs

-All the inputs that are used both for issues and Pull Requests.
+All the inputs that are used both for issues and pull requests.

 | Input        | Description                                                                                                                              | Default               |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------- |